Add To Favorites

 Paper weaving and crayon designs add color to your Mexican culture classroom celebration.

 Fold a large piece of construction paper in half by bringing the shorter sides together.
 Measure a line 1 inch (3cm) from the open end with a ruler.
-Use Crayola® Scissors to cut 4 parallel lines from the fold up to your line.
+Use Crayola® Scissors to cut 4 parallel lines from the fold up to the line.
 Space the cut lines an equal distance apart from each other and the side of the paper.
-Unfold your fiesta mat base.
+Unfold the fiesta mat base.

 Cut a second large piece of construction paper into strips, cutting straight across the paper from long side to long side.